 20. Provide copy of accounts.

-An advocate must provide the client with the copy of the client’s account maintained by him on demand, provided that the necessary copying charge is paid.
+An advocate must provide the client with a copy of the client’s account maintained by him on demand, provided that the necessary copying charge is paid.

 21. An advocate shall not enter into arrangements whereby funds in his hands are converted into loans.